ankane/production_rails/Development.md

 ## Philosophy

-Always, always, always manually test what you’re building in development.
+Always, always manually test what you’re building in development.
 It’s extremely important to have a fast feedback loop.
 Testing on staging or production is slow.
 If it’s not easy to test in development, spend time to make it easy.

 ## Environment